owlbarn/tutorial/book/algodiff/README.md

 It's easy to have duplicated common sub computations, and produce exponentially large symbolic expressions.
 Therefore, as intuitive as it is, the symbolic differentiation method can easily takes a lot of memory in computer, and is slow.

+The explosion of computation complexity is not the only limitation of symbolic differentiaton.
+In contrast to the numerical differentiation, we have to treat the fuction in symbolic differentiation as a whitebox, knowing exactly what is inside of the function.
+This further indicates that it cannot be used for arbitrary functions.

 **Algorithmic Differentiation**

 Algorithmic differentiation (AD) is a chain-rule based technique for calculating the derivatives with regards to input variables of functions defined in a computer programme.
 It is also known as automatic differentiation, though strictly speaking AD does not fully automate differentiation and can lead to inefficient code.

-It is important to realise that AD is not symbolic differentiation, as we will see in the next section.
+AD can generate exact results with superior speed and memory usage, therefore highly applicable in various real world applications.
 Even though AD also follows the chain rule, it directly applies numerical computation for intermediate results.
-Therefore, AD can generate exact results with acceptable speed and memory usage, and therefore highly applicable in various real world applications.
+It is now important to point out that AD is neither numerical nor symbolic differentiation, it actually takes the best parts of both worlds, as we will see in the next section.
 Actually, according to [@griewank1989automatic], the reverse mode of AD yields any gradient vector at no more than five times the cost of evaluating the function $f$ itself.
 AD has already been implemented in various popular languages, including the [`ad`](https://pythonhosted.org/ad/) in Python, [`JuliaDiff`](https://www.juliadiff.org/) in Julia, and [`ADMAT`](http://www.cayugaresearch.com/admat.html) in MATLAB, etc.
 In the rest of this chapter, we focus on introducing the AD module in Owl.